eirikhalvard/multiple-cursors-functions/README.md

   ⭆ function_call(arg_0 **|** , arg_1 **|** , arg_2 **|** )

-#### Insert Numbers
+#### Insert Text

-Opens up a dialog, which lets you choose a starting value and an increment value to insert numbers on the current cursors.
+Opens up a dialog, which lets you choose a starting value and an increment value to insert letters or numbers on the current cursors.
+Starting value can be a single letter or a whole number, increment can be a whole number.

 - function_call(positive_number\_ **|** , positive_number\_ **|** , positive_number\_ **|** )